Wrongful Death Attorneys in Westfield, New Jersey

 After the Sudden Loss of a Loved One, Hire the Support of a Knowledgeable Wrongful Death Attorney in New Jersey

 Losing a loved one is a tragedy beyond what we can express through words.
 When that death is caused by the negligence of someone else, it is even more difficult to find closure.
 Under such circumstances, you may have the right to file what is called a wrongful death case.

 A wrongful death case is a negligence claim involving death.
 The death may be related to a motor vehicle accident, a construction accident, a fall down, or any other claim where another person has caused the death.
 In New Jersey, there are two aspects of such a claim.
 First, there is the Survivorship portion of the claim.
 This portion is for any pain or suffering experienced by the deceased.
 The second portion of the claim is the wrongful death claim.
 This claim is for the loss of services, support and guidance to the family as a result of the death.
 A wrongful death claim may include a claim for loss of financial support where the deceased was responsible for providing for the family.

-When you are ready, the wrongful death attorneys at Harrell, Smith & Williams, LLC are here to help you through this time.
+When you are ready, the wrongful death attorneys at Smith & Williams Law Firm, LLC are here to help you through this time.
 We are here to gather all the evidence and show the importance of your loved one.
 We will prove the negligence of the other party and show the jury all of the damage that was wrought as a result of their failure to protect against harm to your loved one.

 After the sudden and unexpected passing of your loved one, let us do the work for you.
 Let us help you with the immediate needs and the long-term assurance of protecting you from the loss of your loved one.
-Contact the wrongful death attorneys at Harrell, Smith & Williams, LLC today for a free case evaluation.
+Contact the wrongful death attorneys at Smith & Williams Law Firm, LLC today for a free case evaluation.